 In addition to light-bike services, we also specialize in cargo bike repair & green freight logistics.
-Offering rentals and leases of LvH Bullitt Bikes, we make it easier for families and businesses to make the transition to car-less lifestyles.
+We deal in Larry vs Harry & Yuba Bicycle cargo bikes, making it easier for families and businesses to make the transition to car-less lifestyles.

 We find our inspiration in the intersections between our guiding principles, vision, and mission.
 Though at times redundant we want to be transparent in our trajectory, because we are more than just a bike shop.

 When we talk a out "marginalized ridership" we are referring to the invisible majority of bike riders.
 Whether it's through misrepresentation, lack or representation, or dehumanization of our bodies; The Industry doesn’t represent us so we represent ourselves.
 Speaking to Women's ridership: we ride bikes for our own sakes, just like everyone else.
 So why are we depicted half naked models atop men’s bikes when represented in advertising?
 Why are we called “girls” at races and other community events?
 Why don’t our races have smaller prize wallets and less coverage?
 Why are we met with wide eyes and disbelief when we tell people we are couriers, mechanics, racers, engineers, and advocates?
 That is some serious systemic mis-management of identity, and that is but one minority group of many that are mis-represented by our industry.
 Kween Kargo is committed to supporting positive images of riders who are neglected, and at at times exploited, by our industry.
 We are strong, we are fabulous, we are glorious athletes.
 We are so much more than our marketability. #representationmatters